vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

 ## The Heuristic Approach to Debugging

 This section describes how to use the heuristic approach to debug the top six common sources of problems (see the previous section, *Top Six Common Sources of Problems*).
-The heuretics approach is an effective, efficient way for you to identify the cause of a problem.
+The heuristic approach is an effective, efficient way for you to identify the cause of a problem.

 If information gleaned from the initial debugging workflow yielded no results, or had multiple possibilities, you could start to reason about where to begin and use